How to Vote as an American Abroad

-The Federal Voting Assistance Program (FVAP) makes it easy to register and request your absentee ballot.
-You’ll fill out a Federal Post Card Application, or FPCA, print it, sign it, and then actually mail it to complete the process (though some states allow you to submit by email or fax [fax, seriously?]).
+You can’t vote at an Embassy or Consulate in your host country, but the Federal Voting Assistance Program (FVAP) makes it easy to register and request your absentee ballot.
+You’ll fill out a Federal Post Card Application, or FPCA, print it, sign it, and then actually mail it to complete the process.
+Some states may allow you to submit by email or fax (fax, seriously?).

 If the election is closing in and your ballot still hasn’t arrived, you can cast a backup vote using the Federal Write-in Absentee Ballot (FWAB).
 If your official absentee ballot arrives after you submitted your FWAB, fill it out and send it anyway.
 Your state will count only one.

 You can email or call your local election office to ask if they received your request for your absentee ballot.
 You can also contact them to ask if they got your actual ballot once you’ve voted.